rodrigobrossi/rbrossi-vagrant-docker-swarm/README.md

-# rbrossi-vgrant-docker-swarm
+# DOCKER VAGRANT SWARM

-This is a vgrant docker sample.
+This is a vagrant docker sample.

 The aim of this studies are connect different cockroachDBs in an cluster of docker.

 There is an issue regarding the proxy plugin on vagrant.

-## Pre requiremetns
+## Pre requirements

 [Donwload the virtual box](https://www.virtualbox.org/wiki/Downloads)

 Ensure that you have the Vagrant installed

-if you have throbles to start
+if you have issue to start, try this one:
 ```kotlin
 sudo /Library/StartupItems/VirtualBox/VirtualBox restart
 ```